 To harness IoT’s true potential, AV integrators need to have good understanding of numerous foundational elements.
 Some of these requirement are listed below.

 – AV professionals should possess basic knowledge of essential networking and data concepts.

 – IoT deployment requires many IP address to be used and managed.
 AV professionals needs to have working knowledge of IPv4 and IPv4 standards.
 For security reason, government and strategic institutions mandate IPv6-enabled AV implementation.

 – AV professional need to be proficient with wireless networking as there is rising demand for clutter free meeting environments and wireless presentation solutions.

 – Power over Ethernet (PoE) has the ability to provide IoT and AV devices with power, reducing additional wiring requirements.
 Having working knowledge of PoE can help AV professionals immensely.

 – Understanding data compression, video transport, and connectivity can help AV professionals understand flow of information thereby enable IoT effectively.

 – Understanding data analytics will allow AV pros to harness IoT’s machine-to-machine communications and deliver real value to clients.

 Security with IoT is Paramount

-Rising number of networked devices increases susceptibility to potential security threats.
-Enabling IoT on AV equipments exposes them to threats AV pros may not have experienced before.
+A rising number of networked devices increases susceptibility to potential security threats.
+Enabling IoT on AV equipment exposes them to threats AV pros may not have experienced before.
 Needless to say, every new product added to the matrix could create a loophole for malicious activities.